andymartinez1/Console-Phone-Book-App/README.md

 ## Getting Started

 <mark>Important note!
-You must have a database in SQL Server named "phonebook" to use this app</mark>
+You must have a database in SQL Server named "phonebook" in (LocalDB)\MSSQLLocalDB to use this app</mark>

 1. Clone the repository: